10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 ```

 ### Type attribute on script and style elements is not necessary in HTML5
-Since all browsers expect scripts to be JavaScript and styles to be CSS, you don't need to include type attribute.
+Since all browsers expect scripts to be JavaScript and styles to be CSS, you don't need to include a type attribute.
 While it isn't really a mistake, it's a best practice to avoid this pattern.

 Bad example: